YouClipped/Fresh/README.md

 # Fresh
-Fresh Skin for closedYC
+Fresh Skin for SourceGW

-plz contribute stuff bc the skin lowkey SUCKS ASS ! ! !
+if somebody wants to port this to work on their site and use it go ahead idgaf lol